 A year on, Veronica's still taken by the facility.
 "Everyone has their own journey at Kathy's House -- but everyone shares the heartaches.
 It's a special place."

 Today Andrea is fully recovered, and happily married.
 And Mom and Dad?
-They still have Kathy's House on their bucket list.
+They still have Kathy's House on their bucket list to volunteer.

 "When you're going through cancer, it's nice to be around other people who are also going bald and having the same struggles you are."